- Home

 12. Green tea

-The fact that green tea is rich in antioxidant-rich polyphenols is also important, as research suggests these help protect the brain from cognitive decline and reduce the risk of Parkinson’s and Alzheimer’s.
+Green tea is full of antioxidant-rich polyphenols.
+This is also important, as research suggests these protect the brain from cognitive decline and reduce Parkinson’s and Alzheimer’s risk.

-Green tea is available in various flavours, including gingerbread and raspberry, and contains zero calories when unsweetened.
-You can browse the green tea varieties available to Amazon.
+Green tea is available in various flavours and contains zero calories when unsweetened.
+You can browse green tea varieties on Amazon.

 Final thoughts…

-What we eat has a direct impact on brain health and cognitive function.
-By making some quick and easy diet tweaks, it could be well within our power to reduce our chances of developing dementia later in life.
+What we eat can directly impact brain health and cognitive function.
+By making quick and easy diet tweaks, it could be well within our power to reduce our chances of developing dementia later in life.
 So why not start today?

-For more health and lifestyle tips, head over to the health and diet and nutrition sections of our website.
+For more health and lifestyle tips, head over to our health, diet and nutrition sections.
 Here, you’ll find everything from how exercise can lead to better brain health to science-backed activities that can keep your brain healthy.

 What steps do you take to improve your brain health?
-Are there any other foods that you think are worth noting?
-We’d love to hear from you in the comments below.
+Are there any other foods worth noting?
+We’d be interested to hear from you in the comments below.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.